Uncle Meat (film): Plot

 The film has been described as an unfinished "non-movie", consisting of three distinct plots, the first of which has been described as "Zappa filming Zappa filming".
 In the second plotline, a musician named Biff Debris (Don Preston) becomes obsessed with trying to produce a hit single, ultimately failing to achieve his objective before he gets old (and is now played by Stumuk, replacing Preston).
 The third plot is a love story between Phyllis Altenhaus and Debris as Phyllis works as an operator who falls in love with Debris while watching a video of a 1968 music performance by Debris.
 Years after, they meet and live happily ever after.

 Production

 In 1968 Zappa decided to make a film featuring the original incarnation of the Mothers of Invention.
 Haskell Wexler, who had used two of Zappa's songs in his film Medium Cool, offered five days of his services as a cinematographer for free to Zappa.
-Financial issues led to the production stopping as Zappa moved on to other projects, but a different form of the film was finally completed and released in 1987.
+The film remained unfinished at the time that the Uncle Meat album was released in April 1969.
+Financial issues led to the production stopping and Zappa moved on to other projects.

+Zappa said in 1983 that he was finally able to resume work on the film for the first time in several years.
+This was because it had been tied up in a lawsuit.
+The film had been locked up in a storage vault controlled by "another person", which Zappa did not name.
+The unnamed person was presumably his former manager Herb Cohen.

+A version of the Uncle Meat film was released direct-to-video in 1987.
+Principal photography having never been completed, the VHS videocassette release is a "making of" documentary showing rehearsals and background footage from 1968 and interviews with people involved with the uncompleted production.